pranavk/pranavk.me/_posts/2012-09-23-power-saving-and-increasing-battery-backup-in-linux.md

 nvidia GPU"
 description: "The post tells you the ways to increase your battery backup in linux as battery backup in linux is horrible as compared to other OS like windows and MacOS."
 category: linux
-tags: [ubuntu, fedora, linux, power-saving, battery-backup, heat-problems, increasing-battery-in-linux, linux-battery, nvidia]
+tags: [ubuntu, fedora, linux, power-saving, battery-backup, heat-problems, nvidia]
 ---
 {% include JB/setup %}